William Martin (Royal Marines officer): Tom Martin

 Another investigation into the Dasher affair was published in 2003 by Colin Gribbons, drawing similar conclusions to the Steeles'.
 However, Gribbons identified the body used in Operation Mincemeat as that of yet another person, Tom Martin, a sailor who perished in the Dasher incident.

 Commemoration

 The body was buried, with full military honours, as Major William Martin.
-His grave, No.1886, is in the San Marco section of the cemetery of Nuestra Señora, in Huelva, Spain.
+His grave, No.1886, is in the San Marco section of the Nuestra Señora de la Soledad Cemetery, in Huelva, Spain.
 The headstone reads: